Special Proceedings Division (Historic Courthouse)

 phone: (336) 570-5206, fax: (336) 570-5201

-Guardian/Incompetency generally begin as a Special Proceeding.
+Guardian/Incompetency generally begins as a Special Proceeding.
 However, Guardian of the Estate for a Minor begins in the Estates Division.

 If you believe someone is unable to manage their own affairs or make their own decisions, perhaps due to injury or mental health issues, a petition may be filed before the Clerk of Superior Court to have the person adjudicated incompetent and to have a legal guardian appointed.